microsoft/onnxruntime-inference-examples/mobile/README.md

 ## Image classification

-An example application for ONNX Runtime on Android.
-The example app uses image classification which is able to continuously classify the objects it sees from the device's camera in real-time and displays the most probable inference results on the screen.
+The example app uses image classification which is able to continuously classifying the objects it sees from the device's camera in real-time and displays the most probable inference results on the screen.

 - [Android Image Classifier](examples/image_classifications/android)